ravenvst/business-page/README.md

 # business-page

-A blue business page made with flexbox
+A blue landing page made with flexbox